Skip to the main content

 • No criminal record

-• Clear thinking (for example, to provide courtroom testimony in plain language and undergo cross-examination)
+• Communication skills (for example, the ability to provide courtroom testimony and explain possibly complex concepts in plain language)

 • Attention to detail